 These algorithms analyze hundreds of different factors to try to surface the best information the web can offer, from the freshness of the content to the number of times your search terms appear and whether the page has a good user experience.
 In order to assess trustworthiness and authority on its subject matter, we look for sites that many users seem to value for similar queries.
 If other prominent websites on the subject link to the page, that’s a good sign the information is high quality.

-Definitely, this road leads many people to design and develop spammy websites in an aim to game the search engine.
+Definitely, this road leads many people to design and develop spammy websites with an aim to game the search engine.
 But you can’t beat the one who makes the rules, Google has modified its algorithms for identifying these spammy websites and fighting against them and removing every single spam website that violates the rules of webmaster guidelines.

 4. Context: It Matters!